Understanding Computer Vision And Its Applications

 Let us look at an example: software programmers upload and feed millions of bird images into the computer instead of training a computer to look for beaks, wings, talons, and colorful feathers that constitute what a bird looks like.
 This scenario allows the computer system to understand – over time and with repetition – what the different features are that create a bird so as to recognize it immediately.

-While this concept – outlining the basics of computer vision – may seem uncomplicated, processing and understanding an image via machine vision is actually fairly challenging.
+While this concept – outlining the basics of how computer vision works – may seem uncomplicated, processing and understanding an image via machine vision is actually fairly challenging.

-Computers process images using an array of pixels, where each individual pixel has a value set, representing the existence and intensity of the three constituent primary colors that it contains: red, green, and blue,
+Computers process images using an array of pixels, where each individual pixel has a value set, representing the existence and intensity of the three constituent primary colors that it contains: red, green, and blue.
+Combining all of the pixels together will form a digital image.

 Computer Vision History and Research

-In the mid-1970s, the first commercial application of a computer vision system was designed and built to interpret typed and/or handwritten text using a technology called Optical Character Recognition (or OCR).
-This computer vision improvement was primarily used to analyze and decipher written text for the blind.
+In the mid-1970s, the first commercial application of a computer vision system was designed and built to interpret typed and/or handwritten text using Optical Character Recognition (or OCR) technology.
+This improvement was primarily used to analyze and decipher written text for the blind.

-As the Information Superhighway matured into the Internet in the 1990s, creating, assembling, and posting large digital images online for detailed analysis and facial recognition systems blossomed and prospered.
-This growing data set made it possible for computer systems to identify distinctive people in videos and photo images.
+As the Information Superhighway matured into the Internet in the 1990s, creating, assembling, and posting large images online for detailed analysis and facial recognition systems blossomed and prospered.
+This growing data set allowed computer systems to identify distinctive people in videos and photo images.
 These applications were predominantly used by law enforcement agencies and at airports.

 As the Internet became more than just a centerpiece, computer scientists attained more access to large volumes of data than ever before.
-As computing hardware continued to improve, the costs decreased, making superior hardware models effortless to procure and employ for digital science activities.
-Fundamental algorithms and neural networks developed and improved into the 1980s-90s, and nowadays, more than seventy years after it began, the field of artificial intelligence has consistently advanced and progressed both in science ingenuity and commercial application.
+The costs decreased as computing hardware continued to improve, making superior hardware models effortless to procure and employ for digital science activities.
+Fundamental algorithms and neural networks developed and improved into the 1980s-90s, and nowadays, more than seventy years after it began, the field of AI has consistently advanced and progressed both in science ingenuity and commercial application.

 Computer Vision Applications